shawnohare/hadalized.nvim/README.md

 # Palettes

-The theme currently contains a single default palette.
+The theme contains a single default palette.
 Each palette consists of eight accent colors and nine base tints

 The underlying OkHSL hue values for the default palette are a varying set of